family and consumer science courses

 Elective Credit: 0.50

-This course will introduce students to the world of fashion design.
-Students will gain skills in garment design and construction, and apparel pattern reading.
-Fashion elements and principles, textiles, clothing styles and trends, and apparel considerations will be covered through various lectures, readings, and hands-on projects/challenges.
+This course will introduce students to the world of sewing and fashion design.
+Students will gain skills in apparel design and construction, pattern reading, and garment upcycling.
+Topics covered include fashion elements & principles, textiles, clothing styles and trends, historical fashion, and fast-fashion.
+Through various lectures, readings, and hands-on projects & challenges, students will gain valuable introductory skills.

 Child Development - 0615 (.5 year)